 This is part of a series of posts about the Leadership Lattice, a framework for learning about the different dimensions of management and leadership.

 The next layer of the Leadership Lattice is the application domain, which is about managing the output and outcomes of the organization.
-It’s about what the team does.
+This is about what the company creates.
+It’s about the products and services that the team offers, and the markets in which they operate.

 A leader is ultimately accountable for the output and outcome of the team.
 However, it’s easy to disproportionately spend time in this domain (especially becoming prescriptive about outputs).
 This is a common misstep I’ve noticed in new leaders, and one I’ve made many times myself.
 The most sustainable leadership approaches are ultimately exercised through people and teams.